RachelFurlong-dev/milestone-project3-v1/README.md

 Houseplantr has been developed specifically for people who love Houseplants and who want to share images of their best houseplants and tips for houseplant care with others.
 It is designed to allow users to easily create a profile and display images of their Houseplants together with a description and tips on caring for the houseplant.
 The app would contribute to developing a cross platform community of people who love houseplants.

 ## Houseplantr business goals
-Houseplantr, in addition to being a resource for people who love houseplants, is enabling the site owner to build a community of houseplant enthusiasts and influencers with a podcast and videos on houseplant care and tips with a focus on YouTube and Vimeo.
-Future ecommerce opportunities are an online outlet where users can buy houseplants, cuttings, and relevant gardening tools.
+Houseplantr, in addition to being a resource for people who love houseplants, is providing the site owner with an opportunity to build a community of houseplant enthusiasts and influencers.
+The aim is to build an audience through engagement with the Houseplantr app and filter users toward additional channels created by the company- specifically a podcast and videos on houseplant care and tips, with a focus on YouTube and Vimeo channels.
+Future ecommerce opportunities will be an online outlet where users can buy houseplants, cuttings, and relevant gardening tools.
 There is also potential for Housplantr to develop a commercial seed library.

-## Houseplant Enthusiast User Stories
-### As a first time visitor:
-- I want to easily understand the main purpose Houseplantr, its primary content.
-- I want to be able to easily navigate throughout the site, and build trust in the brand.
-- I want to learn more about how to grow and care for new houseplants.
-- I want to share images of my best houseplants.
-- I want to share tips on how to look after houseplants.
-- I want to be able to easily register as a user and join the community.
-- I want to be able to log out of my account.
-- Be able to view the app on different devices including mobile and desktop.

-### As a returning visitor:
-- I want to read about a wide range of houseplants and how to care for them on the app.
-- I want to be able to search the database to view specific houseplants.
-- I want to be able to join Housplantr and create my own account
-- I want to be able to add a record and describe my houseplant and how to care for it.
-- I want to be able to display an image of my houseplant.
-- I want to be able to edit my houseplant records.
-- I want to delete houseplants I don’t want on my profile.
-- I want to be able to filter and view my uploaded houseplants collection.

-### Houseplantr Site Owner User Stories
-- I want to build an app specifically for people who love Houseplants and who want to share images of their best houseplants and tips for houseplant care with others.
-- I want users to be able to personalise their profile so they can create their own gallery of houseplants within the app.
-- I want to be able to organise houseplants to be able to group the data, as in the future I would link a category to useful ecommerce products specific to the houseplant group.
-- I want users to engage with the app and build upon the plant care section on the card reveal, to promote a Houseplantr podcast on YouTube and Vimeo by developing own branded channel.

-### Meeting Houseplant enthusiast first time visitor goals:
-- When the user arrives on the homepage, they can immediately see the main content of the app which is houseplants.
-This is evident with there being an attractive grid layout of houseplants which are appealing to houseplant enthusiasts as well as a description and a reveal section on each card to inform the user on how to care for the houseplant.
-The brand name Houseplantr reflects the main purpose of the app.
-The strapline indicates that a user should ‘join’.
-- The user can easily navigate through the app via the navigation links at the top of the page which adapt to whether the user is viewing the app on desktop, or mobile.
-The nav changes when the user is logged in to allow access to user only pages.
-The app has been tested to ensure that it functions well which is essential to build trust in a website and a brand
-- The user can click on individual cards either on the image but ore specifically via a magnifying icon which indicates there is more to see.
-On the reveal of the card is more information about how to care for the houseplant, and links to houseplant care on YouTube and Vimeo.:
-- Logged in users can add a url of their houseplant to display on the app
-- Logged in users can fill in the Houseplant care field with relevant tips
-- New visitors can access the register page via the main menu and fill in a username and password to use on the app, as well as select their own avatar from a dropdown list.
-They are then taken to a profile page which displays their icon as well as a direct link to add a houseplant.
-- When the user is logged, a link is visible in the navigation bar to allow the user to log out.
+## Houseplant enthusiast user stories
+### As a first time visitor
+I want to:
+- easily understand the main purpose of Houseplantr, and identify its primary content.
+- be able to easily navigate through the site, and build trust in the brand.
+- learn more about how to grow and care for new houseplants.
+- to discover new houseplants.
+- to read tips on how to look after houseplants.
+- to be able to easily register as a user and join the community.
+- to be able to log out of my account.
+- to be able to view the app on different devices including mobile and desktop.

+### As a returning visitor
+I want to:
+- read about a wide range of houseplants and how to care for them on the app.
+- to be able to search the database to view specific houseplants.
+- to be able to add a record and describe my houseplant and how to care for it.
+- to be able to display an image of my houseplant.
+- to be able to edit my houseplant records.
+- to delete houseplants I don’t want on my profile.
+- to be able to filter and view my uploaded houseplants collection.

+## Houseplantr site owner user stories
+I want:
+- to build an app specifically for people who love Houseplants and who want to share images of their best houseplants and tips for houseplant care with others.
+- users to be able to personalise their profile so they can create their own gallery of houseplants within the app.
+- to be able to organise houseplant data into categories, as in the future I would link specific data to ecommerce products and serve to relevant user needs.
+- to promote a Houseplantr podcast on YouTube and Vimeo via the plant care section in the app, in order to build a community linked to the brand.

+## Meeting Houseplant enthusiast first time visitor goals:
+- When the user arrives on the homepage, they can immediately see the main purpose and content of the site with;
+    - a header strapline at the top of the site.
+The strapline also indicates that a user should ‘join’.
+    - an attractive layout of houseplants, appealing to houseplant enthusiasts.
+    - a description of each houseplant and a reveal section on each card about how to care for the houseplant to further engage the user.
+    - the logo and the brand name Houseplantr reflects the main purpose of the app.
+- The user can easily navigate through the app via:
+    - the navigation links at the top of the page which adapt to whether the user is viewing the app on desktop, or mobile.
+    - The nav changes beteen logged out and logged in states - when the user is logged in, the menu provides links with access to user only pages.
+- The app has been tested thoroughly to ensure that it functions well which is essential to build trust in a website and a brand.
+- The user can click on individual cards either on the image but more specifically via a magnifying icon which indicates there is more to see.
+- On the reveal of the card is more information about how to care for the houseplant, and links to houseplant care on YouTube and Vimeo.
+- Users can fill in a user-friendly form , add a username and password of their choice, and select an avatar to display on their profile.
+A flash message will appear to tell the user the registration is successful.
+They are then taken to a profile page which displays their icon as well as a button to add a houseplant.
+- Users can easily log out via a link in the main menu.
 - The layouts on the app have all been designed to be responsive, making use of the classes in Materialize framework.

-### Meeting returning visitor goals:
+## Meeting returning visitor goals:
-- As more and more users join the app and take an interest, there will be regularly updated content, providing the users with fresh content to read and a wider selection of houseplants to read about.
+- As more and more users join the app and take an interest, there will be regularly updated records, providing the users with fresh content to read and a wider selection of houseplants to find out about.
 - Users can search the houseplants collection index easily via the input field at the top of the home page.
-If a houseplant matched the search term it will be displayed.
+If houseplant content matches the search keyword/phrase it will be displayed to the user.
-- I have designed a user friendly registration page with a form where new users can easily sign up with a username and password and choose their avatar to use on their profile.
+- The profile page is attractively laid out with an avatar and two clearly labelled buttons for the user to choose from ('Add Houseplant' and 'My Houseplants').
+    - The user can add their houseplant by clicking the 'Add Houseplant' button or the 'Add Houseplant' link in the main menu to be taken to the 'Add Houseplant' form.
-- The ‘Add Houseplant form which enables logged in users to fill in a series of required fields to describe their houseplant and how to care for it.
-The username who added the houseplant will be displayed on the houseplant record.
+    - The ‘Add Houseplant' form enables logged in users to fill in a series of clearly labelled required text fields to describe their houseplant and how to care for it.
+The user can also add an image via a url.
+The username of the person who added the houseplant will be displayed on the houseplant record.
-- The logged in user can add an image via a URL on the add houseplant page.
-The page is accessible via the navigation bar and the profile page when a user is logged in.
-- There is functionality for logged in users to be able to update their own houseplant records (but not those of other users) This is accessed via the individual cards which have an edit button which takes the user to the Edit Houseplant page, where all fields can be updated.
+- Logged in users can update their own houseplant records (but not those of other users) This is accessed via the individual cards which have an edit button which takes the user to the Edit Houseplant page, where all fields can be updated.
 - Logged in users can delete their own houseplant records (but not those of other users) This is accessed via the individual cards which have delete button which immediately deletes the record from the app and the database.
+- Logged in users can go to their profile page via the main menu.
+There is a button which enables the user to view their own houseplants previously added to the app.
+These are displayed via a grid layout in pop-up modal activated by a clearly labelled button.
+Users also can update and delete records within the modal layout.

-### Meeting Houseplantr Site Owner Business Goals
+## Meeting Houseplantr Site Owner Business Goals

-- The Houseplantr app allows users to log in and add houseplant information and an image to their profile to share with other users of the app.
-- The app contains ‘cards’ with a ‘reveal’ section where app visitors can find out more about how to care for their houseplant.
+- The Houseplantr app provides an attractive destination for Houseplant enthusiasts to log in and share houseplant information through creating a profile.
+The app contains ‘cards’ with a ‘reveal’ section where app visitors can find out more about how to care for their houseplant.
-- Houseplantr visitors can register and create their own profile page with an avatar option they can select from a drop down list.
+- Houseplantr visitors can register and create their own personalised profile page with an avatar option they can select from a drop down list.
 Logged in users can create a gallery of houseplants within their own profile and also share their houseplants with other users of the app on the home page.
 - The manage categories section which is only available to admins will allow the site owner to group the data for use in future ecommerce options.
 - The plant care reveal section on each houseplant card has two icons with one linking to YouTube and one to Vimeo.
 In the future they will link to Houseplantr branded channels.